21st Century Survival SKills

 However, research suggests that most of us are poor judges of our own learning process.
 In other words, we are not very good at knowing when we are learning and when we are not.
 When what we are doing does not feel productive, we move on to something that does feel effective.
 The problem is that despite possible good intentions, strategies that feel effective often are not, and in fact lead to a harmful habit of mistaking “familiarity” with “knowing”.
 This common misconception often leads to suboptimal academic performance, which can frustrate the learner and sabotage the learning process.
 This sets into motion a negative experience that will likely continue to repeat itself if it is not interrupted.
 In other words, the complex learning process is fraught with peculiarities, and at the same time, our beliefs and attitudes are inclined to work against us.

-COGx & SRL
+COGx & SDL

-While COGx programs are highly individualized to target the appropriate skills for every student, the end goal of every program is to develop a self-regulated learner.
+While COGx programs are highly individualized to target the appropriate skills for every student, the end goal of every program is to develop a self-directed and self-regulated learner.
 This is done by evaluating the Metacognitive strengths and weaknesses of the learner and designing a program around the student to support their ability to plan, monitor, control, and assess their learning.
 Goals are designed with the student in mind, and exercises can be customized in myriad ways to meet the uniqueness of the learner--both by modifying for a weakness or to leverage a strength.

 Self-regulation is not a mental ability or an academic performance skill; rather it is the self-directive process by which learners transform their mental abilities into academic skills.

-Self-Regulated Learning: 21st Century Survival Skill
+Self-Directed Learning: 21st Century Survival Skill

 Traditional schooling often prepares students for traditional jobs that are quickly disappearing to automation, driven by technological advances.
 A 21st century economy requires that employees continuously adapt and evolve their knowledge and skills for the jobs that emerge.
 New knowledge accumulates so quickly, and industries change so rapidly, traditional education paths can't keep pace.
 Due to the rapid pace of change in an increasingly globalized and competitive workplace today’s students will not be competitive tomorrow based on what they learn in school, but rather on how capable they are in learning the skills the jobs of the future will demand.
-Self-regulated learning is required to compete in today’s workplace.
+Self-directed and self-regualted learning is required to compete in today’s workplace.
 Therefore, schools must meet this reality to properly serve their students.

 Science Of Learning: